-“When you hear the word ‘Christmas,’ perhaps the very first thing you think about is having to buy gifts for all those people, and you think, ‘How am I going to afford it?’;” said Jamie Pomeroy, a financial advisor in Winona, Minn., and founder of Financial Gusto.
+“When you hear the word ‘Christmas,’ perhaps the very first thing you think about is having to buy gifts for all those people, and you think, ‘How am I going to afford it?'” said Jamie Pomeroy, a financial advisor in Winona, Minnesota, and founder of Financial Gusto.

-“If just the thought of Christmas stresses you out, it might be a clear sign that you can’t afford it,” said Pomeroy.
+“If just the thought of Christmas stresses you out, it might be a clear sign that you can’t afford it,” Pomeroy said.

 That’s probably not what you want to hear.
 After all, who wants to forgo celebrating Christmas?
 But it’s hard to get in a jolly mood when you’re feeling anxious about all the extra bills you’re racking up.

 We’ve Got You Covered: GOBankingRates’ Smart Holiday Spending Guide